NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

 However, as a cluster administrator you can still enable your cluster to use the OLM in a disconnected network if you have a workstation that has full Internet access.
 The workstation, which requires full Internet access to pull the remote OperatorHub content, is used to prepare local mirrors of the remote sources, and push the content to a mirror registry.

 This workstation for the purposes of the remainder of this document is referred to as the `jump host`.
-The mirror registry for the purposes of this illustrated example is located on the `jump host`, with connectivity to both your internet and the disconnected cluster
+The mirror registry for the purposes of this illustrated example is located on the `jump host`, with connectivity to both your internet and the disconnected cluster.

 In a completely disconnected (airgapped) environment a second `jump host` is needed.
 In this environment you need to: